 • Hands-on projects that have been implemented and evaluated.

-We are currently seeing presenters for this day-long event, the deadline is April 1st.
+We are currently seeking presenters for this day-long event, the deadline is April 15.
 Presenters can use visual aids, PowerPoint, Slides, video, etc. Each presenter has a 30-minute time allotment: 20 minutes for the presentation and 10 minutes for discussion.
-Presentations should be focused on ONE PROJECT and timed to allow for lively discussion.
-Presenters will receive free registration for the Professional Day, lunch, and applause.
+Presentations should be focused on ONE TOPIC and timed to allow for lively discussion.

 Also included in the day:

 • Break-out groups to discuss Puppetry in Education projects and Therapeutic Puppetry Arts projects

 • A session featuring participant 6-minute presentations (see below)